MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-odaa.md

   -	Maximum Availability Mode (SYNC) is recommended for environments where data integrity and zero data loss are paramount.
   -	Maximum Performance Mode (ASYNC) is better suited for environments where performance is critical and some data loss can be tolerated.

-### Cross-Region BCDR
+### Cross-region BCDR

 - Configure Data Guard in Maximum Performance Mode for regional BCDR based on your application capabilities and network latency between regions.
 For more information on network latency, see [Azure Network Latency Test Results](/azure/networking/azure-network-latency).
-- The combination of Cross-AZ and Cross-Region BCDR aligns with the "Gold" level of the [Oracle MAA Reference Architectures](https://docs.oracle.com/en/database/oracle/oracle-database/19/haiad/).
+- The combination of Cross-AZ and Cross-region BCDR aligns with the "Gold" level of the [Oracle MAA Reference Architectures](https://docs.oracle.com/en/database/oracle/oracle-database/19/haiad/).
 The gold level architecture provides protection from a complete regional failure.
 - Cross-AZ and Cross-Region BCDR recommendations are focused on resiliency for the Oracle Database@Azure service.
 You can help to ensure resilience for other application services by using Virtual Machine Scale Sets, Azure Site Recovery, Azure Front Door, or other features that enable application service availability across availability zones or regions.
 - We recommend that you use managed backups and store backup data in OCI Object Storage.